Go directly to product information

 General advice

-• Raye timur, like Mac Khen and Ma Khaen, is a versatile Szechuan pepper that can be used both raw and roasted.
-The difference ?
-Raye timur tastes like grapefruit, Mac Khen and Ma Khaen like orange peel.
+• Raye timur is just like Mac Khen and Ma Khaen a versatile Szechuan pepper, can be used both raw and roasted.
+The difference?
+Raye timur tastes like grapefruit, Mac Khen and Ma Khaen after orange peel.

 Save:

-• keep your raye timur in closed packaging
+• keep your raye timur in a closed container

 • preferably store in a dark, dry and cool place